2026 STUDENT FILM COMPETITON

 - All films are judged by a panel of professional filmmakers and educators from the Central Coast.
 All judging takes place before the screening event.
 Any and all feedback from judges can be requested by all entrants.

-- Please click here for a comprehensive document outlining rubric/judging guidelines for each category.
+- Please click here for a comprehensive document outlining competition information.

 CONTACT